 The groups that have participated in this process have determined that there are many solutions that can be addressed only by the federal government and those solutions are not included in the scope of this report.
 It is critical to note that some federal solutions are prerequisite to any state based solutions.
+For example, national standards are prerequisite for interstate health information exchange.

-B. Describe key assumptions, limitations and other background information to lay the foundation for the implementation plans:
+B. Describe key assumptions, limitations and other background information to lay the foundation for the implementation plans